-Keep in mind that as you go down the slot canyon, you will have large formations and places where climbing is almost impossible if not extremely dangerous, so you will either have to use your own common sense.
-Some parts of the hike involved me having to jump and switch from one side of the slot canyon to the other to keep going but the point is, following the karin rocks made that a lot easier so if you’re not so much into risky stuff and want to stay on the safe side of this hike, follow those markers (you’ll typically find them near the easiest areas of the hike that look like the safest path).
+Some parts of the hike involved me having to jump and switch from one side of the slot canyon to the other to keep going but the point is, following the cairn rocks made that a lot easier so if you’re not so much into risky stuff and want to stay on the safe side of this hike, follow those markers (you’ll typically find them near the easiest areas of the hike that look like the safest path).

-5) Make sure to enjoy the sights around the Cathedral Wash hike (there’s tons to see):
+5) Make sure to see the sights around the Cathedral Wash hike too:

 When I first came to this hike, I didn’t know it was in the Vermilion Cliffs National Monument region.

 But now that I know, I will make sure to spend more time here.
 You need to know that in order to enter this region (let alone to do this hike), you will need to pay an entrance fee (I think it’s $40 per car) to get in at the Lee’s Ferry Entrance Point.

 This actually gets you into the region and also on the road that takes you to beautiful spots, beaches and the ability to kayak or boat on the Colorado river.